Rebecca Hayden

 President

 Rebecca Hayden has acted as the President of the Watershed Coalition of the Lehigh Valley since 2009.
 She works as a project manager for PENNVEST, and is active in a wide variety of community-based water resource initiatives, among them the Master Watershed Steward program.
-She has a background in geology and water resource management, and enjoys biking, swimming, kayaking, running, and anything outdoors.
+She has a degree in geology from Columbia University and a Master’s in water resource management from the University of New Mexico.
+Rebecca enjoys biking, swimming, kayaking, running, and anything outdoors.
+She is not particularly fond of ticks, however.

 Vice President